On the Pulse of Morning: Background

 When Angelou wrote and recited "On the Pulse of Morning", she was already well known as a writer and poet.
 She had written five of the seven of her series of autobiographies, including the first and most highly acclaimed, I Know Why the Caged Bird Sings (1969).
 Although she was best known for her autobiographies, she was primarily known as a poet rather than an autobiographer.
-Early in her writing career she began alternating the publication of an autobiography and a volume of poetry.
-Her first volume of poetry Just Give Me a Cool Drink of Water 'Fore I Diiie, published in 1971 shortly after Caged Bird, became a best-seller.
-As scholar Marcia Ann Gillespie writes, Angelou had "fallen in love with poetry" during her early childhood in Stamps, Arkansas.
+Early in her writing career, she began alternating the publication of an autobiography and a volume of poetry.
+Her first volume of poetry, Just Give Me a Cool Drink of Water 'Fore I Diiie, published in 1971 shortly after Caged Bird, became a best-seller.
+As scholar Marcia Ann Gillespie and her colleagues write, Angelou had "fallen in love with poetry" during her early childhood in Stamps, Arkansas.
 After her rape at the age of eight, which she depicted in Caged Bird, Angelou memorized and studied great works of literature, including poetry.
 According to Caged Bird, her friend Mrs. Flowers encouraged her to recite them, which helped bring her out of her self-imposed period of muteness caused by her trauma.